 - Clinicians: Hospice clinicians form relationships with patients, and as such are involved in the process of their passing.
 Apart from caring for the needs of their patients (and the patient's family), clinicians must also deal with the personal stress brought about by their work, and have adequate rest to avoid burnout.

 While there are no cures for dealing with stress and burnout, the adoption of solutions to alleviate and streamline routine administrative functions are an important factor for ensuring that clinicians are motivated, fresh and able to perform their tasks efficiently.Tapping into Mobile Technology

 According to a study published in The Permanente Journal, which evaluated how medical nurses spent their time, it was established that 35 percent of nursing practice work time was spent on documentation and administration.

-The introduction of mobile technology offers a solution to reducing time lost on administrative tasks:
+The introduction of mobile technology offers a solution to reducing time lost on administrative tasks such as:

 Mobile ordering systems are faster than paper-based systems while making the recorded information legible and easily shared.
 Additionally, records don't get lost.
 A good example of these types of solutions is uCommand® from Concordance Healthcare Solutions.
 This is a web-based supply chain management solution that provides:

 - Barcode tracking